 Between October and December 2008, Adriana Paler gave piano and music theory courses at the Faculty of Music in Brasov, under the tutelage of the Austrian Research Society in Vienna, as a fellow of the European scientific cooperation program MOEL Plus.
 Supported by the same program follows a research internship in collaboration with the National University of Music in Bucharest during April-July 2011.

 Society, charity, environment legacy

-She also acts as financial advisor at YouGreen.org, an Austrian non-profit student initiative founded by her son Andrei, which actively promotes climate action and improvement.
+She also acts as a financial advisor at YouGreen.org, an Austrian non-profit student initiative, which actively promotes climate action and improvement.